actions/setup-go/README.md

 ### Caching

-The action has a built-in functionality for caching and restoring go modules and build outputs.
-It uses [toolkit/cache](https://github.com/actions/toolkit/tree/main/packages/cache) under the hood but requires less configuration settings.
-Caching is enabled by default.
-The action automatically caches and restores Go modules and build outputs using toolkit/cache with minimal configuration.
+The action features integrated caching for Go modules and build outputs.
+Built on [toolkit/cache](https://github.com/actions/toolkit/tree/main/packages/cache), it simplifies the caching process by requiring fewer configuration options.
+The cache input is optional, and caching is turned on by default.

 #### Automatic Caching